Cellulitis is a common skin infection caused by bacteria.

-Cellulitis usually goes away with 7 - 10 days of antibiotics.
+Cellulitis usually goes away after taking antibiotics for 7 to 10 days.
 Longer treatment may be needed if cellulitis is more severe.
 This may occur if you have a chronic diseases or your immune system is not working properly.

 People with fungal infections of the feet may have cellulitis that keeps coming back.
-The cracks in the skin from the fungal infection allows the bacteria entry to the skin.
+Cracks in the skin from the fungal infection allows the bacteria to get into the skin.

 Call your health care provider if: